jrc03c/js-math-tools/readme.md

 ```

 At the moment, though, the function is pretty naive about the _shapes_ of the arrays; e.g., it'll throw an error in the `add` function if both arguments are arrays of differing shapes.

+Finally, a vectorized function can also accept `Series` and `DataFrame` instances.
+When this happens, the function will try to return an object of the same type, if possible.
+For example, using the `add` function above to add a `Series` and a single number will result in a new `Series` with the same name and index as the original.
+But if two `Series` instances are passed into `add`, then a new `Series` will be returned that bears a default name and default index (since there's no obvious way to choose which `Series` name or index to prefer).

 ## `zeros(shape)`